RegioJet: Fares and service

 An internet connection is available free of charge and the option to book a specific seat is available for all classes.

 Rolling stock

 Locomotives

 In May 2010, the purchase of 9 Škoda Class E630 electric locomotives was announced.
-They were sold to Ferrovie Nord Milano in the 1990s and had been modified according to the conditions of the Italian market.
-After the purchase, the locomotives were modified for operation in the Czech Republic; the gear ratio was changed in order to increase the maximum speed of 140 km/h.
+They had originally been sold to Ferrovie Nord Milano in the 1990s and had been modified according to the conditions of the Italian market.
+After the purchase by RegioJet, the locomotives were modified for operation in the Czech Republic; the gear ratio was changed in order to increase the maximum speed of 140 km/h.

 The newest additions to the locomotive fleet are fifteen Traxx locomotives, Class 388s, from the Canadian manufacturer Bombardier – they entered service between 2020 and 2021.
 RegioJet had a public survey as to which colour motif to use on the ends of their new Class 388s - the Red motif was chosen to be the most popular out of a choice of four.